milindchavan12/aks/README.md

 "Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications." - Primary definition from https://kubernetes.io/

-### What is continer
+- Kubernetes exposes the underlying infrastructure as a singel conputational resource.
-Containers offer the light weight design of process and the isolations of operating system.
+- Consistent deployment exprience regardless of the size og the cluster.